EfthimiosVlahos/Student-Performance-End-to-End-ML-Project/README.md

 ## Conclusion

-Based upon these, the chosen the model is the classic Linear Regression as it was the most consistently performant on the test set across classication RMSE, MAE, and R^2 metrics.
+Based upon these, the chosen the model is the classic Linear Regression as it was the most consistently performant on the test set across RMSE, MAE, and R^2 metrics.